muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T71)
+- Improved: general UI optimization pass.
+- New: Filter used inputs on joystick inputs.
+This button filters out unused inputs to only displayed mapped inputs for a device.
+This setting does not persist to the profile between sessions.
+This is a convenience feature when you have controllers with 128 buttons.

 ### (m76T70)
 - New: TTS gains a mode to abort current speech.
 When triggered, this will stop any active speech in the queue or in progress.
 - New: TTS gains a general option to suppress the speech to avoid repeating text.
 This auto-clears on profile start.